The governing board comprises:

-The governing body consists of five parent governors, one staff governor, seven co-opted governors, one Local Authority appointed governor, and the Headteacher.
-The governing body has the power to appoint Associate members to a committee, and to decide whether they have voting rights.
-The document below shows the period of office for each governor, whether he or she is a governor at any other school, whether there is any financial (or other) interest declared, the committees on which they serve, and their term of office:
+The document below shows the period of office for each governor, whether he or she is a governor at any other school, whether there is any financial (or other) interest declared, their areas of particular responsibility, and their term of office:

-School governors make important collective decisions and the governing body is answerable to pupils, parents, the community, the Local Authority, the Department for Education and OFSTED.
-The responsibilities of the governing body can be summarised as providing strategic management, providing support and challenge and ensuring accountability.
+School governors make important collective decisions and the governing board is answerable to pupils, parents, the community, the Local Authority, the Department for Education and OFSTED.
+The responsibilities of the governing board can be summarised as providing strategic management, providing support and challenge and ensuring accountability.
 Specific responsibilities include:

 - Promoting high standards of teaching, learning and achievement